-Unhappy thoughts, unfulfilled desires, physical challenges, loss, disappointment, fear, depression or stress - the endless challenges that punctuate every life.
+Unhappy thoughts, unfulfilled desires, physical challenges, loss, disappointment, fear, stress - the endless upsets that punctuate every life.

-It usually happens that the first experiences of this are like brief moments of release, as if we step out of ourselves, into a place that is not the physical self.
+When we do this, it usually happens that the first experiences of this are like brief moments of release, as if we step out of stream of thinking, into a place that is more authentic and realistic.

-This 'place' is somehow also one step removed from our thoughts and feelings.
-It has a quality of stillness that is behind our day to day life experience.
+This 'place' is somehow one step removed from our thoughts and feelings.
+It has a quality of stillness that is behind our day-to-day life experience.

 This action gradually becomes a habit - a conscious mental habit.
-We say to our self - ah, here it goes - there it is - but I'm not getting into that - instead I'm going to retreat from it and watch it from the stillness of my inner self.
+We say to our self - ah, there it is - but I'm not getting into that - instead I'm going to retreat from it and watch it from the stillness of my inner self.

-As we become more and more able to do this and our connection to stillness grows, the sizzling energy of bad memories, regret, fear and all suffering, begins to lose its strength and hold on us.
-Eventually they become feeble and unable to pull us in.
+As we become more and more able to do this the sizzling energy of suffering from bad memories, regret, fear and pain begins to lose some of its hold on us.